 Goun Girls

 Sometimes if we have been fortunate, we find friends who become family.
 Over the years, I have been blessed to meet some people who I have considered to be my family.
-Without a doubt, Barbara Lesesne Medlock has been part of my family now for over forty years!
+Without a doubt, Barbara Lesesne Medlock has been part of my family now for over fifty years!
 We met when we were schoolgirls in the sixth grade.
 To this day, I do not know what I would ever do without my sweet friend and sister.